 Q: What is the role of The Drug and Alcohol Testing Industry Association?

 A: We serve to educate our members on best practices and current issues within the drug and alcohol testing industry, promote the many benefits of safe and drug-free workplaces, and advocate for our members on legislative and regulatory issues.
 Most pressing at this time is the issue of state legalized marijuana in its varying capacities (medical and/or recreational).
 Marijuana is still an illegal drug by federal regulations with many harmful effects for both employees and their employers.
-As such, DATIA is working to ensure that employers maintain their right to keep their workplaces free from the detrimental effects of marijuana use by their employees.
+As such, DATIA (DATIA merged with NDASA in 2023) is working to ensure that employers maintain their right to keep their workplaces free from the detrimental effects of marijuana use by their employees.